ropensci/weathercan/README.md

 This package is makes it easier to search for and download multiple months/years of historical weather data from Environment Canada webiste.

+Bear in mind that these downloads can be fairly large and performing multiple, downloads may use up Environment Canada's bandwidth unecessarily.
+Try to stick to what you need.

 Installation
 ------------